Waleed-Hamdi/LapShop/README.md

 ## this WebSite created by .Net Technology and Asp.NetCore Framework by MVC pattern

-## For Database i Haved used Sql-Server and Entity frameork Package
+## For Database i Haved used Sql-Server and Entity framework Package

 ## For Website Security i have used Asp Identity